 Making a summer garden that can be enjoyed by the whole family is a worthwhile project to do, especially if you have children who enjoy exploring the outdoors.
 One of the major factors you have to consider to make your summer garden child-friendly is safety in order to avoid slipping and falling.
-To prevent accidents, it is best to invest in an anti-slip finish for concrete surfaces that function in the same way as pool deck coating.
-In addition to making your garden slip-free, here are more tips you can do to create a child-friendly summer garden.
+To prevent accidents, you could invest in an anti-slip finish for your concrete areas and you can make areas under your children’s play equipment safe with rubber matting, bark chipping or other grass – you’ll not really want to place their swings or slides straight onto the concrete areas of your garden.

 The best way to introduce children to gardening is to allow them to pick out fruits and vegetables that they like to eat and flowers that they like to see.
 This way, children can watch the plants grow and develop.
 Children who may not be fond of eating vegetables at first may be more willing to try eating veggies when they see it growing.